 On his retirement from Manchester City Council, Sir Howard dedicated his endowment fund to the young people of the city of Manchester.
-This fund has been set to work in a variety of projects, primarily the Manchester's Rising Stars Fund, our Summer Schools, and the work we've funded via Manchester Young Lives.
+This fund has been set to work in a variety of projects, primarily the unique Manchester's Rising Stars Fund, our past Summer Schools, and the work we've funded via Manchester Young Lives.

 Write to us:

 We Love MCR Charity